CCE Country Profile

 The Republic of Korea deals with climate change as a national issue and various government ministries are involved in climate activities.
 The Office for Government Policy Coordination under the Fiscal and Financial Policy Office and the Green Growth Support Group is the country’s national coordination mechanism for climate change responses.

-One of the Ministry of Environment’s principal functions is to respond to climate change through developing mid-to-long term national strategies.
+One of the Ministry of Environment’s principal functions is to respond to climate change by developing mid-to-long-term national strategies.
 The Ministry is also responsible for reviewing climate change education programs and establishing certification procedures.
 To foster a low-carbon lifestyle for future generations, the Ministry of Environment has developed customized education programs by age and generation and prepared relevant policy measures for their implementation.
 The Ministry of Environment is also responsible for the Greenhouse Gas Inventory and Research Center of Korea, as well as the Korea Forest Service.

 The Ministry of Trade, Industry and Energy is also involved in determining greenhouse gas emissions reduction targets alongside the Ministry of Environment.

 The Korea Environment Corporation (K-eco), is an organization established by Law No. 11446 (also known as the K-eco Act) to take care of the environment.
-According to Article 1 of the K-eco Act, the Korea Environment Corporation was created, “in an effort to handle environment-related projects, with maximum efficiency and to establish a circulatory resource management system while also presenting an environmental blue-print for national development” (Article 1).
+According to Article 1 of the K-eco Act, the Korea Environment Corporation was created, “in an effort to handle environment-related projects, with maximum efficiency and to establish a circulatory resource management system while also presenting an environmental blueprint for national development” (Article 1).
 Climate change and atmosphere are one of the Korea Environment Corporation’s main portfolios.
 This portfolio involves strengthening the country’s climate change responses by nurturing experts in greenhouse gas management, operating the Green Campus initiative, and running the Climate Change Promotion Portal.
 The country’s Action for Climate Empowerment (ACE) Focal Point is housed within the Korea Environment Corporation.

-The Korea Adaptation Center for Climate Change launched in 2009.
+The Korea Adaptation Center for Climate Change was launched in 2009.
 It is a think tank that supports adaptation policy and research on climate change.
 The center also operates the Climate Change Adaptation Information Portal, which gives easy access to climate change information.

 The Ministry of Land is responsible for monitoring greenhouse gas emissions and climate change adaptation.